davidmeredith/devsGuidebook/devGuidebook.md

 Examples of patterns that support cohesion include the State Pattern.
 - In the State pattern, consider code that is widespread across many files that has exhaustive 'switch' or 'when' statements that reference a centrally declared enum set.
 The exhaustive switch/when statements execute different behaviours based on the current enum state value.
 If you add or remove a state enum option, you will need to update the exhaustive switch/when statements spread across your code-base.
 This is not a problem for small projects, but for large code bases it can require significant refactoring.
 The state pattern co-locates the state enum values with the dependent behaviour i.e., "things that change together, stay together."
 As an example, the central enum set could be replaced with a corresponding set of state objects, where each state object collects and implements the relevant state-dependent behaviour itself.
 There are several ways to implement this depending on you language of choice.

-### Classes should have only one reason to change / do one thing and do it well
+### Classes should have only one reason to change and do one thing and do it well

 - Separation of concerns at the class level.

-### If using OOP, know SOLID
+### If using OOP know SOLID

 OOP isn’t as fashionable as Functional these days, mostly because of the mantra 'prefer composition over inheritance'.
 However, I believe that most of the OOP principles are tried, tested and proven.
 You can’t argue against the principles of abstraction, information hiding and runtime polymorphism, these are good design principles even in Functional paradigms.
 Arguably, what pure OOP does over-emphasise is deep & brittle inheritance hierarchies – you can favour composition instead in the right scenarios.